 In any case, if you want to buy from Bowker directly as a legitimate purchase, you can do pretty much the entire process online and charge it to a credit card.

 Again, you don't NEED an ISBN number to publish a book or ebook on your own, personal website.
 However, if you want Amazon and most other bookstores to carry your book, then they will require an ISBN number as part of their tracking system.
-At only $25, it might be well worth registering, so that your book is able to be accepted in the various online systems.

 Getting Your Book Published